gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	harsher asymmetry acting on the re-stabilized stable joint state
+-	actual post-promotion de-confirmation from the reopened break corridor

 This will let the triad be tested on:
--	whether the re-stabilized shared state remains resilient under stronger stress
+-	whether the renewed harsher asymmetry tips the shared state into genuine de-promotion
--	whether stronger asymmetry develops into genuine post-promotion de-confirmation pressure
+-	whether the architecture can distinguish between prolonged stress and true stable-joint breakdown
--	whether train distinctness remains preserved under either resilient maintenance or de-promotion
+-	whether train distinctness remains preserved during post-promotion de-confirmation
--	whether coherence can distinguish between healthy bounded variance inside a stable shared choreography and the beginning of a true break sequence
+-	whether coherence can mark the real end of a promoted shared choreography rather than merely its stress phases